Table of Contents

 Transparent solar panels work by capturing near-infrared and ultraviolet light while allowing visible light to pass through them.
 These tiles were discovered by MIT researchers and in theory, can be used in windows, laptops and mobile phones.

-At the moment, the efficiency of transparent solar panels are quite low, but we expect improvements in the near future.
+At the moment, the efficiency of transparent solar panels is quite low, but we expect improvements in the near future.

 Transparent solar panels will not need large spaces to be put in use.
 Imagine fitting all the windows of a skyscraper with these panels.
 Even if it is low efficiency, the combination of many transparent panels will significantly reduce electricity usage.